ojitha/ojitha.github.io/_posts/2022-11-19-AdvancedBash.md

 ## Pattern Matching

-The `case` is the great way to match patterns.
+The `case` is a great way to match patterns.
 The pipe character between two patterns entails a match on condition `OR`.

 ```bash